 The development and advancement of CEWA's procurement strategy and approaches will increase due diligence in contractor management.
-The documentation is anticipated to set out social, environment and ethical expectations of suppliers, including the requirement that forced, involuntary or underage labour is expressly forbidden.
+The documentation is anticipated to set out social, environmental, and ethical expectations of suppliers, including the requirement that forced, involuntary or under-age labour is expressly forbidden.